gojek/clickstream-web/docs/reference/methods.md

 ### **destroy**

 Releases all the resources used by the Clickstream instance.
+Destroy makes sure all the existing events are sent to Raccoon before closing resources.
+Destroy has no side effects i.e. events can be dispatched after destroy call and additional step is required for that.

 #### **Arguments**